onyedikachidev-codes/devcircle-frontend/README.md

 5. The app should now be running at [http://localhost:3000](http://localhost:3000).

-6. The server lives in a different repo at [TechGather-api](https://github.com/nwanguma/techgather-api).
-Please follow instructions in the backend's readme to run the app end-to-end
+6. The server lives in a different repo.
+This repo is a private repo for now.

 ## **Contributing**